(1) Ephesos, founded by St. Paul, 57, in a ruinous state in the time of Justinian.

 (2) Smyrna, still an important seaport.
 Polycarp was its first bishop.

 (4) Thyatira, now called Ak-hissar (the White Castle).

 (5) Sardis, now a small village called Sart.

 (6) Philadelphia, now called Allah Shehr (City of God), a miserable town.

-(7) Laodice'a, now a deserted place called Eski-hissar (the Old
+(7) Laodice'a, now a deserted place called Eski-hissar (the Old Castle).

-themselves, are now Mahometan.
+It is strange that all these churches, planted by the apostles themselves, are now Mahometan.
 Read what Gamaliel said, Acts v.
 38, 39